m38109/nodejs/README.md

 - **PUT** `/marks/`
 - Allows a teacher to assign marks to a student for a course.

-## Security
-This application does not include authentication or authorization mechanisms.
-It is recommended to implement suitable security measures for production use.

-## Contributions
-Contributions are welcome.
-Please open an issue or submit a pull request with your improvements.

 ## License
 This project is open-sourced under the MIT License.